What is corporate health insurance? Learn how these specialised policies can help the business and employees.

 That’s why, when comparing policies, it’s important to not only look at the discount you’ll receive and the employee incentives and benefits, but the level of management being offered along with the policy.
 Some insurers have whole teams dedicated to implementing and running corporate healthcare plans, including educating employees and organising health and wellbeing programs.
-If you don’t have a lot of resources to throw at it yourself, a managed plan such as this might be your best option.
+If you don’t have a lot of resources to throw at it yourself, a managed plan may be more beneficial.

 There are a few common misconceptions about corporate health plans that prevent some employers from considering them.
 Let's dispel the myths so you can make a more informed decision as to whether corporate health insurance can benefit your business.

 As mentioned above, some small businesses shy away from corporate health plans, believing them to be only for large companies with a lot of employees.
 A corporate health plan can, in fact, benefit a business of any size due to the fact that it can be tailored to fit the available budget, the number of employees and the preferred type of funding.

 If an employer is time poor, the administration can be taken care of by a broker, whose can help you by:

 - Finding the right plan that fits the businesses requirements.

 - Educating both employer and employees on its workings.

 - Providing an ongoing point of contact for advice and assistance and reducing costs.

 - Minimising risks and increasing the quality of the cover over time.